eattamarindo.com

 Fresh coconut water, straight from the coconut, sold by vendors on the beach and at markets. $1–$2.
 The best hangover cure money can buy, and far better than anything in a carton.

-Most bars close at 2am by law (Costa Rica licensing).
-Some push a bit later on busy nights.
-Don't expect New York hours — but the action starts earlier here too.
-A "late night" in Tamarindo means you're out at 1am, not 4am.
+Most bars close around 2–2:30am (Costa Rica licensing).
+Some venues, like Sharky's on Saturdays, can push a bit later on busy nights.
+Peak hours are 10:30pm–1:30am.
+Don't expect New York hours — but the action starts earlier here too, and a "late night" in Tamarindo means you're out at 1:30am, not 4am.

 A local beer (Imperial) runs $2.50–$4.
 Cocktails at nice bars are $8–$12.
 At casual spots, $5–$7.
 A solid night out with 4–5 drinks will cost $25–$50, depending on your taste.
 Sodas and basic bars are cheaper, obviously.